telerik/blazor-docs/components/radiogroup/overview.md

 # RadioGroup Overview

 The Blazor Radio Button Group component allows the user to choose an option from a predefined set of choices presented in a list of radio buttons styled according to the Telerik [Theme]({%slug general-information/themes%}).
-You can also choose the [layout order]({%slug radiogroup-layout%}) and [label position]({%slug radiogroup-label-position%}).
+You can also choose its [layout order]({%slug radiogroup-layout%}) and [label position]({%slug radiogroup-label-position%}).

 ## Basics